ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 # What are some of the challenges?
 Human interactions are necessary at each phase for traditional collection methods.

+What type of data does a Building Information Model posses?
+- Schematics
+- System Manuals
+- Issues/Tasks associated with an area/component
+- Measurements
+- System Meta Data (electrical values, nut types, etc..)
+-
 Resources:
 https://constructible.trimble.com/construction-industry/what-is-bim-building-information-modeling